 Local Produce

-The region around Morecambe Bay is renowned for its local produce, as well as some of the best places to eat in the whole of the UK.
-In fact, much of the local food and drink, produced around Morecambe Bay, is linked to the landscape and its inhabitants, with many food names featuring the area itself!
+The Morecambe Bay region is renowned for its local produce, as well as some of the best places to eat in the whole of the UK.
+In fact, much of our local food and drink, is linked to the landscape and its inhabitants, with many food names featuring the area itself!
 Who hasn’t heard of Cartmel Sticky Toffee Pudding, Salt Marsh Lamb, Lyth Valley Damsons and Morecambe Bay Shrimps?

 Local Produce in The Bay